commercialhaskell/stack/CONTRIBUTING.md

 ## Documentation

+Consistent with its goal of being easy to use, Stack aims to maintain a high quality of in-tool and online documentation.

+The in-tool documentation includes the output when the `--help` flag is specified and the content of Stack's warning and error messages.

+When drafting documentation it is helpful to have in mind the intended reader and what they are assumed to know, and not know, already.
+In that regard, documentation should aim to meet, at least, the needs of a person who is about to begin to study computing as an undergraduate but who has not previously coded using Haskell.
+That person may be familiar with one popular operating system but may not be familiar with others.

-The files which make up Stack's documentation are located in the `doc` directory of the repository.
+The files which make up Stack's online documentation are located in the `doc` directory of the repository.
 They are formatted in the [Markdown syntax](https://daringfireball.net/projects/markdown/), with some extensions.